-But then last summer, more than two years after the Season 2 finale, HBO announced that True D would be back for Season 3.
-No premiere date has been set, but it will probably air about four years after the previous season, a long gap even for an anthology series.
+But then last summer, more than two years after the Season 2 finale, HBO announced that True D would be back for Season 3, which premieres Sunday, Jan.
+13. It will air about three and a half years after the previous season, a long gap even for an anthology series.
 Hopefully that means they're taking the time to get it right.
-We're cautiously optimistic about Season 3, because from what we know about it so far, it has a lot going for it, with more in common with Season 1 than Season 2.
+We're cautiously optimistic about Season 3, though, because from what we know about it so far, it has a lot going for it and far more in common with Season 1 than Season 2.

 Here's what the green-eared spaghetti monster told us about Season 3.